w3c/market-data-odrl-profile/NewTerms.md

 The debtor accedes to a desired state of the world (defined by the action scope).

-Where the action scope is md:Audit, the debtor consents to be audited by the creditor.
+Where the action scope is **md:Audit**, the debtor consents to be audited by the creditor.

-Where the action scope is md:ServiceFacilitator, the debtor consents to the creditor's use of a service facilitator.
+Where the action scope is **md:ServiceFacilitator**, the debtor consents to the creditor's use of a service facilitator.

 <br>**md:Compensate**